How can parents help first-time buyers?

 You need to make your child aware of whether you are making a gift, a loan (with or without interest) or an investment.
 It might be an awkward conversation, but it will make things much easier in the long run.

 If your child feels embarrassed or guilty about accepting money from you, this could make them less likely to tell you if they’re worried about meeting their monthly repayments.
-Encourage an open dialogue and tell them that they can always come to you if they get into difficulties.
+Encourage an open dialogue and make it clear that they can come to you if they get into difficulties.